Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

     <div><span id="name">{{name}}</span> <span id="phonenumber">{{phonenumber}}</span></div>
 ```

-Here is an example of a JSON object that could be used to populate the template--
+Here is a JSON object that could be used to populate the template--

 ```JavaScript
     {"name": "John Doe", "phonenumber": "+1-222-333-4444"}